ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 ##### The Accounting processing cycle

-1. Obtain info about transactions from source documents (recipts, notes, etc.)
+1. Obtain info about transactions from source documents (receipts, notes, etc.)

 2. Perform transaction analysis where you review the source documents from Step 1 and determine the economic implications of the transactions